 - Gallery Walk: Before they view the film, post photos and artwork from the film in stations around the classroom.
 Have students talk together in small groups at the stations and answer the following questions.

-Before they view the film, provide each student with background information on one of the six main photographers and artists.
+- Mixer: Before they view the film, provide each student with background information on one of the six main photographers and artists.
 Have students read their roles, underline the key parts, and then, on the other side of the role sheet, write down three important pieces of information about their role.
-This will encourage them to speak freely in character.
-Ask students to walk around the classroom, meeting the five other individuals one-on-one to find out: Who is this character?
-Where are they from?
-What are they concerned or angry about?

-Have the students look at a collection of quotes from the film.
+- Talk Back: Have the students look at a collection of quotes from the film.
 Ask them to pick three to five quotes that stand out and “talk back” to those quotes in their own voice.
-Ask: What is your response?
-What do you want to ask?
-What do you agree or disagree with?
-What part of the quote resonates with your own life?
-What does the quote remind you of?
-Handout: Quotes from film.

-As a class, analyze your history textbook.
+- Textbook Critique: As a class, analyze your history textbook.
 What part of the history included in ANPO: Art X War can you find in the text?
 What is left out?
 How do you account for these omissions?
-Based on what you learned in ANPO: Art X War, if you were the author of this text, what additional information would you include?
-What might you change?